kimoppalfens/kimoppalfens.github.io/_posts/2021-01-04-Logging in the cloud - Part 1.md

 2) On line 6, replace the content of the storSAS variable with your "Write" SAS-key
 3) On line 7, provide the name of the blob-container we created in our preparation step using the storage explorer tool.

-I used a "Run powershell script" step and added the script in-line in the task sequence
+I used a "Run powershell script" step and added the script in-line in the task sequence.
+!
+Make sure to set the appropriate powershell execution policy for your environment in this step !

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs12.jpg)
 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs13.jpg)